vipulpathak113/FrontendInterviewQuestions/README.md

         copied.address.city="noida"
         ```
         *now in person object, name is not changed but address will be changed*

-    - **DEEP COPY:** All copied values are disconnected from original variable
+    - **DEEP COPY:** All copied values are disconnected from original variable.

+    Deep copying is a technique that creates a new object, which is an exact copy of an existing object.
+This includes copying all its properties and any nested objects, instead of references.

         - Json.parse,JSON.stringfy do deep copy
         - Different memory is allocated to copied>> It copies non primitive containing non primitive/primitives values
         ex: